GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Just because people tell you it can't be done, that doesn't necessarily mean that it can't be done.
-It just means that they can't do it.
+> ### The class of problems that are computable by a digital computer apparently includes every problem that is computable by any kind of device.
 >
-> ~ *Anders Hejlsberg*
+> ~ *Danny Hillis*

 ---
 ## 🏎 Quick Facts